-How much are horse riding lessons?Get a free quote now
+How much do horse riding lessons cost?Get a free quote now

 Post to find a price.
 It's free and only takes a minute.